faceyspacey/redux-first-router/README.md

 | /home              | <-> | { type: 'HOME' } |
 | /user/1234         | <-> | { type: 'USER', payload: { id: 1234 } } |

+Lastly, we haven't mentioned `pure-redux-router-link`yet--**Pure Redux Router** is purposely built in a very modular way, which is the `<Link />` component is in a separate package.
+It's extremely simple and you're free to make your own.
+Basically it passes the `href` on to **Pure Redux Router** and calls `event.preventDefault()` to stop page reloads.
+It also takes an action as a prop, which it will transform into a URL for you!
+The package is obvious enough once you get the hang of what's going on here--check it out when you're ready: [pure-redux-router-link](http://github.com/faceyspacey/pure-redux-router-link).

 ## routesMap